lugia19/Echo-XI/README.md

-CURRENTLY DOING A REWRITE, A LOT OF THIS IS PROBABLY WRONG.
-SORRY.
+# Info

-# Speech to text to speech
+The main goal of the project is to offer speech to text to speech.

-Allows speech2speech with elevenlabs' TTS, using the `elevenlabslib` module.
+It offers three separate speech recognition services:

-Optionally uses [recasepunc](https://github.com/benob/recasepunc) to add punctuation and casing to improve the AI output.
+- Vosk, with [recasepunc](https://github.com/benob/recasepunc) to add punctuation
+- Azure speech recognition
+- Whisper, both running locally and through openAI's API

+In addition, it automatically translates the output into English, if the user is speaking a different language.
+Each speech recognition provider has different language support, so be sure to read the details.

+Translation is provided via either DeepL for supported languages, or Google Translate.

+The recognized and translated text is then sent to a TTS provider, of which two are supported:
+- Elevenlabs, through the `elevenlabslib` module, a high quality but paid online TTS service
+- pyttsx3, a low quality TTS that runs locally.

-Can synchronize the detected voice with an OBS text source using [obsws-python](https://pypi.org/project/obsws-python/).
+The project also allows you to synchronize the detected text with an OBS text source using [obsws-python](https://pypi.org/project/obsws-python/).

 ## Installation and usage